 If you’re staying multiple nights, the housekeeping is super thorough when re-making your room.
 So much so that it actually frustrated me a bit!
 I had moved the location of the trash cans, unfolded the hand towel, moved the bathroom mat to one side of the vanity, and set out my toothbrush and toothpaste to use the next night.
 When I came back, the trash cans were put back in their original spots, the towel was folded again, the mat was centered, and all my items were laid out on a washcloth on the counter.
 There’s a reason I’ve put things where they are.

 Exploring the Resort

 Friday was the first day I really had to explore and do my own thing.
-I met the team for breakfast at the meeting room at 8am and then had the morning to get ready and plan out the rest of my day.
-I met the team again for lunch at 12 then went to explore around the resort.
-The Boca Resort is such a beautiful place I couldn’t stop taking pictures (see below).
+I met the team for breakfast and then had the morning to get ready and plan out the rest of my day.
+The team had lunch at 12 and after which I went to explore around the resort.
+The Boca Resort in Boca Raton, Florida is such a beautiful place I couldn’t stop taking pictures (see below).
 There were so many gorgeous spots to sit and relax, grab a bite to eat, or capture pictures.
 A stunning tile bench, a serene landscape, and water-front views.
 There was even a mini bocce ball court with large bamboo lounge chairs nearby.
 And there was a dock that you could walk along and see various boats and yachts that were being held there.